 Gambit is made of this trope.
 He's a very charming thief.

-Han Solo seems to be so lovable that all the pretty rotten things he has done seem so justifiable that they don't seem to sink in.
+Han Solo from Star Wars.
+He seems to be so lovable that all the pretty rotten things he has done seem so justifiable that they don't seem to sink in.

 Particularly in the Han Solo trilogy, but also in many other EU books, he has conned a number of people, smuggled what is basically the hardest spice (SW equivalent of drugs) available, stolen, forged government documents, entered Imperial services under a false ID, faked his own death, cheated at games of chance, betrayed several employers, led a picket ship on a chase that resulted in its complete destruction, bribed an Imperial officer, freed slaves (morally good, but technically illegal), led a raid on a former employer's base, resisted arrest a whole lot of times, kidnapped Leia, and killed numerous people (though all of them were at least directly or indirectly trying to kill him at the time).
 In some instances, these acts were justifiable by being morally good or because he didn't have any sort of choice, but in other cases they were purely selfish acts to get what he wanted.

-Essentially, the only two lines he consistently has shown is an unwillingness to kill anyone in cold blood (unless your name is Greedo) and a refusal to take part a direct part in any type of slavery operation (he would work for slavers in other matters though).
+Essentially, the only two lines he consistently has shown is an unwillingness to kill anyone in cold blood and a refusal to take part a direct part in any type of slavery operation (he would work for slavers in other matters though).

 The audiobook version of Heir to the Empire even felt the need to give him a Spanish accent.